Why is "citizen" spelled this way?

 Step 1: Syllable Breakdown

-citRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, I and Y can say short or long 'i' in syllableSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, I and Y can say short or long 'i' in syllable
+citRule: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Closed syllable, vowel before consonant, has short vowel soundSpelling rules applied: C is soft (s sound) before E, I, Y; hard (k sound) elsewhere, Closed syllable, vowel before consonant, has short vowel sound

 zenRule: Schwa sound in unstressed syllablesSpelling rules applied: Schwa sound in unstressed syllables